Living and accommodation costs

 Living costs sources

-Costs are derived from a range of sources including University accommodation pages, Natwest Student Living Index 2022 and other student surveys.
-Costs correct as of March 2023.
+Costs are calculated from a range of sources, including University accommodation pages, Natwest Student Living Index 2024, Save the Student, Money Saving Expert, Student Cost of Living Calculator 20224/2025, Discover Uni and various student surveys.

 Due to the current high rate of inflation, you should check the most up-to-date information and budget for price increases.
 We update our costs information periodically to help students with budgeting.